Join Our Holiday VIP List

 Thankfully, a growing number of physicians are looking into root causes of disease and helping their patients get off unnecessary drugs, discover unknown food allergies (which trigger inflammation), detoxify heavy metal poisoning, and address other chronic inflammation triggers.

-The bottom line is this: if you want to solve and prevent chronic pain effectively, you need to solve your inflammation problem.
+The bottom line is this: if you want to solve and prevent chronic pain effectively, you need to resolve your inflammation problem.
 You can find out clinically if your body is inflamed through a simple blood test that looks for a marker called c-reactive protein, or CRP.
 Increased levels of CRP could be a major warning sign for health problems.
-But the good news is that higher CRP levels can be brought down with certain lifestyle adjustments, including exercise, weight loss, and an anti-inflammatory diet, along with anti-inflammatory supplements.
+But the good news is that higher CRP levels can be brought down with certain lifestyle adjustments, including exercise, weight loss, and a diet with anti-inflammatory properties.

 Disease-Related Headaches.
-Certain diseases will cause chronic headaches: MS, cancer, brain injuries, HIV, and high blood pressure.
+Certain diseases will cause chronic headaches or migraines: MS, cancer, brain injuries, HIV, and high blood pressure.
 Even the prescription drugs used to treat these illnesses can cause headaches.

 As we mentioned, opioids are commonly prescribed for pain, including morphine, oxycodone, and milder painkillers like tramadol.
 Once opioids enter your bloodstream, they attach to brain receptors, producing a sense of euphoria.
 This sensation is very addictive and creates a physiological dependency that is very difficult for people to overcome.
 Medical studies have shown that physical dependence can happen in as few as five days.

-Then are also over-the-counter products to fight pain, particularly NSAIDs.
+Then are also over-the-counter products to fight pain, particularly NSAIDs with artificial anti-inflammatory properties.
 These include aspirin and drugs containing ibuprofen or naproxen, such as Advil and Aleve, or acetaminophen (Tylenol).
 Some of these most commonly used pain relievers can cause troublesome and potentially deadly side effects: kidney damage, liver damage (particularly with acetaminophen combined with alcohol), and stomach bleeding.
 Researchers say 16,500 people die and 107,000 are hospitalized each year because of NSAID-related problems, according to a report published online by the American Nutrition Association.

 Finally, there are surgical options to correct pain.
 But many of these represent a major assault on our bodies.
 Consider back surgery, for example.
 Currently, nearly 700,000 disc surgeries are performed in the United States, supposedly to remove pain-producing herniated discs in the back.
-Research now indicates that perhaps only one percent of these procedures is necessary, and that herniated discs, in most cases don’t produce pain.
+Research now indicates that perhaps only one percent of these procedures are necessary and that herniated discs, in most cases, don’t produce pain.

 Total knee replacement has emerged as a mainstream surgery.
 These procedures are performed more frequently for women than men, according to the National Center for Health Statistics.